Fears spread as deportations to Laos loom

 After officials from the United States and the United Nations, among other entities, assured Mai he would be safe to return to Laos in the 1990s, he agreed to return to his country and lead a group of refugees from Thailand.
 Soon after returning to Laos, Mai disappeared.
 According to old news reports, Mai was last seen being taken by Laos secret police.

-Pao Yang, executive director at The Fresno Center, said deportees fear they could be placed in danger upon landing in Laos — a concern that’s “very real.”
+Pao Yang, chief executive officer at The Fresno Center, said deportees fear they could be placed in danger upon landing in Laos — a concern that’s “very real.”

 He said Laos probably held back in taking back deportees because it would be like accepting people they “chased out.”
 That sentiment is fueled by the fact that Laos is still ruled by a communist government.